GenericMappingTools/gmt/branches/plugins/doc/rst/source/greenspline.rst

 closely spaced neighbors.
 Alternatively, you can improve stability by using the SVD solution and discard information associated with the smallest eigenvalues (see **-C**).

+(4) The series solution implemented for **-Sq** was developed by Robert L. Parker, Scripps Institution of Oceanography, which we gratefully acknowledge.

 `Tension <#toc11>`_
 -------------------